ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/settings/content-design.md

 NOTE: **Note:** Enable this preference only if you **do not** use the "future entries" or "expiring entries" feature.

+### Enable entry cloning
+Enables cloning the entries by using "Clone to New Entry" option in saving dropdown on entry edit page.
+When enabled globally, can also be disabled individually for each channel in channel preferences.

 ### Assign category parents?

 Set whether to assign an entry to both the selected category and its parent category.